Abide 101 · Ephesians · Session 09 · Handout

 • Write down every piece of the armor Paul describes

-• Next to each piece, note what you think it represents
+• Next to each piece, note what Paul is saying it represents

 • Come ready to share: which piece of the armor do you think you most need right now, and why?